jundalisay/spblist/content/en/research/einstein/relativity/section-07.md

 <!-- In short, let us assume that the simple law of the constancy of the velocity of light c (in vacuum) is justifiably believed by the child at school.  -->

-This simple law has plunged me into the greatest intellectual difficulties.
+**This simple law has plunged me into the greatest intellectual difficulties.**

 All processes happen in a rigid space or coordinate system.
-The embankment is our space:
+The embankment is our space.
 - Remove the air
 - Send a ray of light along the embankment
 - The tip of the ray will be transmitted with the velocity `c` relative to the embankment.